yehudastern/server-client-assighnment/README.md

 - The sendMessage() method sends a message to the server, and the receiveMessage() method receives a message from the server.
 The sendError() method is called when there is an error in the communication, and it sends an error message to the server.

 - The checkIp() and checkPort() methods are helper functions that validate the IP address and port number, respectively.
-If either of them is invalid, the program exits with an error message. server.cpp and client.cpp run the server and the class using the server class and client class.
+If either of them is invalid, the program exits with an error message.

+server.cpp and client.cpp run the server and the class using the server class and client class.
+The server performs several normal checks for the input received in the run line, and runs in a loop to receive a client, when it succeeds in connecting, it remains in another internal loop as long as the transmitted information is correct.

 # Milestone 1B